-Let’s now go through each of these sections …
+Let’s review each of these options below …

-As we’ve already mentioned, you can access your profile page by clicking on the “Howdy, User Name” tab at the very top right hand corner of your dashboard and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main dashboard menu.
+As explained above, you can always access your profile by clicking on the “Howdy, User Name” section, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard navigation menu.

 Profile > Personal Options